-Qu estion 2017-18 Response 2018-19 Response 1.
+Question Response 1.
 How does the Audit Committee, in its role as those charged with governance, obtain assurance that all relevant laws and regulations have been complied with?
-Through the work of the Council's Internal Audit Shared Service.
-In addition the Council has robust Contract and Financial Procedure Rules in place.
-Through the work of the Council's Internal Audit Shared Service.
-In addition the Council has robust Contract and Financial Procedure Rules in place.
-2. Are you aware of any instances of non-compliance with relevant laws and regulations?
+Through the Internal Audit Shared Service.
+Also, through the application of Council policies, such as the Contract and Financial Procedure Rules 2.
+Are you aware of any instances of non-compliance with relevant laws and regulations?
 No - not to our knowledge 3.
 If there have been instances of non- compliance what are they, and what oversight has the Audit Committee had to ensure that action is taken by management to address and gaps in control?
-No - not to our knowledge No - not to our knowledge
+No - not to our knowledge